Lark Voorhies: Personal life

-Dealings with media

 On May 30, 2006, Voorhies filed a lawsuit against The National Enquirer for libel over an article that included claims published in June 2005 that she had a drug problem.
 The case was dropped in less than two months.

+Voorhies met music engineer Jimmy Green at a networking event in 2014.
+After a year of dating, Voorhies and Green married on April 30, 2015, at a chapel in Las Vegas, Nevada.
+Voorhies filed for divorce in October 2015 after six months of marriage.

+Voorhies was diagnosed with schizoaffective disorder in 2015 and did not publicly reveal it until 2020.